Miastodwa/lazy-sharp/README.md

 ## Query params

-Query parameters are used to create arguments for `sharp`
+Query parameters are used to create arguments for `sharp` transformations and general input and output formats.

 **`bucket`** – name of the bucket